Murder of Adnan Patrawala: Accused

-Four of them were released as they were innocent.

-Killing

-By the time the kidnappers made a ransom call, the kidnapping made national news so Adnan's kidnappers strangled him and dumped his body in Palm Beach road, Navi Mumbai and took local trains home.
+Three were arrested days after the murder; Sujith Nair, 28, and Ayush Bhatt, 18 and Khimesh Ambavat, 17.
+Rajeev Dharaiya and Amit Kausha were also later arrested and charged with murder.

+Arrests were made after police found communications between the accused and Patrawala on a social media site.
+During interrogations one of the accused led investigators to an area where Patrawala's body was found, and later an area his clothes were found.

 Trial and verdict

 On 30 January 2012, Mumbai sessions court acquitted four of the five accused.
 The prosecution failed to prove its case.
 Aslam Patrawala (father) said that he would appeal in a higher court.
 Being a juvenile, the fifth accused was tried by the Juvenile Justice Board.

+Despite evidence pointing to the accused's guilt police failings and issues with Chain of custody it was found to be invalid.
+With the court arguing what remained was not enough to convict.